 On Sept.
 30, 1919 Black farmers met in Elaine, Arkansas with Robert L. Hill to establish the Progressive Farmers and Household Union of America to fight for better pay and higher cotton prices.

-They were shot at by a group of whites, and returned the fire in self-defense.
+Aa white mob shot at them, and the farmers returned fire in self-defense.
 News of the confrontation spread and a massacre ensued, leaving more than 100 (estimates up to 800) Blacks dead and 67 indicted for inciting violence, and 12 Black sharecroppers (the Elaine 12) sentenced to death.

 Not only were African Americans massacred, they were also blamed for the event and charged with murder.

 The Elaine Massacre occurred at the end of Red Summer of 1919 — a series of brutal attacks on African Americans in more than three dozen cities including Chicago, Washington, D.C., Norfolk, Knoxville, and more cities.

 Ida B. Wells produced a booklet called “The Elaine Riot” which can be read online at Archive.org.

 Read more about the Elaine Massacre at BlackPast.org, Encyclopedia of Arkansas, the New York Review of Books in “The Ghosts of Elaine, Arkansas, 1919” by Jerome Karabel, and Marking The Centennial Of Arkansas’ Elaine Massacre on NPR’s All Thinks Considered.

 Read and share how the Red Summer of 1919 is barely mentioned in textbooks and find a classroom lesson by Linda Christensen of Rethinking Schools, “Burning Tulsa: The Legacy of Black Dispossession” that helps students learn about the direct connection between racial and economic oppression and the need for reparations today.